 But the section in the back where water had been leaking undoubtedly showed deterioration, and when we started ripping it up it was nearly falling apart.
 That’s the big downside with laminate – it’s not as durable as some other options, and it doesn’t hold up well to prolonged exposure to moisture.

-For our new floor, we decided to go with vinyl plank flooring (the interlocking variety that we got is called "luxury vinyl").
-Vinyl flooring in general is a great option for vanlife because it's durable and waterproof, and the plank variety has a ton of advantages:
+For our new floor, we decided to go with vinyl plank flooring (the interlocking variety that we got is called “luxury vinyl”).
+Vinyl flooring in general is a great option for vanlife because it’s durable and waterproof.
+Here’s what we liked about plank vinyl flooring:

 - You can find different thicknesses for increased durability